vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 accuracy of observation possible for the Vedio Hindus by This obscure pagauge has been interpreted as follows their methods of measurement.
 They probably observed by Prof. P.O.
 Sengupta bis.lncient Indian Chronology. the noon-shadow of a vertical pole.

-APPENDIX: 5-D Precession of the Equinoxes amongst
+## AP 5-D Precession of the Equinoxes amongst Indian Astronomers

-Indian Astronomers

 On p.
 226, we have given references to pre-Siddhāntio The surmise that the early Siddhāntic astronomers were notices of the location of the vernal point in the sky.
 We ignorant of the movement of the equinoxes is supported by saw that ancient Indian savants noticed its gradual shift the fact that neither of the early eminent astronomers ( due to procession ), but were only puzzled by the pheno